 and welcome to our German Word of the Day and today we’ll take a look at the meaning of:

-There are 2 different hypopota… hypothem… uh… ideas as to where the word comes from.
-One really makes a lot of sense and helps a great deal at understanding the meaning of sonst …. the other theory… well… not so much.
+There are actually two theories as to where sonst comes from.
+One of them really makes a lot of sense and helps a great deal at understanding the meaning.

 - “Was darf’s denn sein?”

 “Also, ich hätt’ gern 5 Brötchen und 1 Stück Mohnkuchen.”